-The wilderness is a most unpleasant place to be.
-It can be dirty, difficult, and painful as we journey with God and He removes our ‘self’ nature.
+The wilderness is a most unpleasant place to be and sweet lessons are few and far between.
+The journey with God is dirty, difficult, and painful as He removes our ‘self’ nature.
 Some places we journeyed through were scary, hard, cold and bitter.
 We cannot hide the truth for if we follow God into the wilderness these are the trials we patiently endure.
 The wilderness, however, is not all painful.
-We can find the sweetest of lessons in the rottenest of places.
+Sometimes there are sweet lessons in the rottenest of places.

 In July 2017, after we finished our book and left our basement suite.
 God didn’t open a door for a home, which led to our family being homeless again.
 This was a surprise, but we adjusted to the new reality.
 Some of our belongings went into storage while we wandered about Kingston; sleeping outside in a tent at various locations.
 This was difficult but no more problematic than camping would be.
 We found a sports area with showers and we had a little money for food.
 Physically, we managed but emotionally we were a mess.
 We struggled to understand why God made our lives difficult again after the comfort of being inside for 2 years.